 Anthralin (used in Dritho-Creme and others) slows the growth of skin cells, improving psoriasis symptoms.
 It can sometimes irritate the skin, and it can leave dark stains on clothes and sheets.
 Anthralin is also known as dithranol.

 Like topical steroids, ultraviolet light therapy (also known as phototherapy), is a mainstay of psoriasis treatment.
 Ultraviolet light produces multiple effects on human cells, reducing or eliminating psoriasis patches.

 For many people, simply exposing psoriasis to sunlight can improve psoriasis symptoms.
 But don’t get a sunburn!
 That can make psoriasis worse and increases your risk of skin cancer.

 There are also sources of ultraviolet (UV) light that psoriasis patients can access through a dermatologist’s office, or through home-UV light units that are often covered by health insurance.

-While UV light therapy can sometimes be used for mild psoriasis, because it is more common as a treatment for moderate to severe psoriasis, we cover it in our examination of treatments for moderate to severe psoriasis and psoriatic arthritis.
+While UV light therapy can sometimes be used for mild psoriasis, because it is more common as a treatment for moderate to severe psoriasis, we cover ultraviolet light therapy for psoriasis more fully in our examination of treatments for moderate to severe psoriasis and psoriatic arthritis.

 Mild psoriasis does not have to be endured.
 There are many effective treatments to improve or clear mild psoriasis patches.
 The best place to start is with a visit to your family practice doctor or dermatologist.
 Good luck!